bitfs-org/immutable-file-store/README.md

 # Immutable File Store

-An immutable file storage system built on the Bitcoin SV blockchain, featuring secure file sharing and deterministic key generation.
+This project is a proof of concept implementation of the immutable file storage system described in the article [An immutable file and data store](https://medium.com/swlh/an-immutable-file-and-data-store-36f67fc044d7) by Craig Wright.
+The implementation demonstrates the core concepts of storing and sharing files on the Bitcoin SV blockchain using deterministic key generation and secure channels.

 [中文版本](#immutable-file-store-中文版)